dSouthard/dsouthard.github.com/_posts/2015-12-06-setup-instructions.markdown

 * RubyGems
 * Linux, Unix, or Mac OS X (I'll be assuming you're on Ubuntu 14.04)

+All in all, you can be setup in less than 30 minutes, provided nothing goes wrong!

 #### Note:

 You can either switch to your sudo account or add the sudo keyword in front of the following terminal commands.